 It’s a drag when you pull your ratchet and extension bar out of a tight spot only to discover that the socket is still stuck on the bolt head.
 That’ll never happen if you use locking extension bars.
-Pull back the locking ring, snap on a socket and let go.
-The socket is locked on and will always come out with the extension bar.
+Pull back the locking ring, snap on a socket and let go—it won’t budge until you release the lock.

 OK, so you already own needle-nose pliers.
 But have you ever noticed how your hand is always in your line of sight when you’re trying to grab small things with them?
-Well, so did the guys who came up with these Kiwi pliers.
-Grab these pliers and go after clamps, clips and retainers and still see what you’re doing.
+Well, so did the guys who came up with the Kiwi pliers.
+The angled handle lets you go after clamps, clips and retainers and still see what you’re doing.

-With engine compartments more crowded than ever, we find ourselves reaching for our flex sockets quite often.
+With engine compartments more crowded than ever, a set of flex sockets may be worth the investment in your automotive tools arsenal.
 They have a much shorter profile than an ordinary socket and universal joint combo.
-Yeah, they’re a bit pricey.
-But they let you remove and install bolts in really inaccessible places.
+Yeah, they’re a bit pricey, but they let you remove and install bolts in really inaccessible places.
 What’s that worth to you?

 Precision Pick and Hook Set

 Many electrical connectors in late-model vehicles are locked together with plastic pins and slides.
-Going after them with needle-nose pliers can wreck those “locks.”
-But you can easily finesse them out with one of these picks.
-They’re also good for snatching O-rings and hors d’oeuvres.
+Going after them with needle-nose pliers can wreck those locks.
+But you can easily finesse them out with a pick from this automotive hook set.
+They’re also good for snatching O-rings—and even hors d’oeuvres.

 Spark Plug Pliers

-Grab hold of plug wires with pliers and you’ll for sure damage the boot.
-But the padded jaws on this spark plug boot pliers let you get a firm grip on the spark plug boot without tearing it.
+Grab hold of plug wires with pliers and you’ll almost certainly damage the boot.
+But the padded jaws on these boot pliers let you get a firm grip on a spark plug without tearing anything.
 Slide it onto the top portion of the boot near the wire and clamp down.
 That’ll apply force to the metal clip inside the boot.
-Then twist and pull.
-No more torn boots or wires.
+Then twist and pull—no more torn boots or wires.

 Digital Torque Adapter

-Tighten a bolt without a torque wrench and you can do major damage to your car, truck or tractor.
+Tighten a bolt without a torque wrench and you can do major damage.
 But doing it the right way can mean buying several sizes of torque wrenches.
-Now you can safely torque without spending a lot of dough.
-Buy a digital torque adapter and use it with a 1/2-inch drive ratchet or breaker bar.
+Safely torque without spending a lot of dough with this digital torque adapter.
 Just set the specified torque and crank away.
 The digital display shows the rising torque, and the LED readout and audible signal let you know when you’re done.
-The digital adapter fits 1/2-in.-drive sockets and comes with 3/8-in.- and 1/4-in.-drive adapters.
+The digital adapter fits 1/2-inch-drive sockets and comes with 3/8-inch- and 1/4-inch-drive adapters.

 Magnet Socket Storage Tray

 Most socket organizers lock you into a standard configuration.
-But Triton MagClip socket storage trays use magnets to give you maximum flexibility.
+But Triton MagClip socket storage trays use magnets to give you maximum flexibility for organizing your automotive tools.
 Leave the centering pins in place to store sockets, or remove them and just let the magnets hold your socket extensions and ratchets.
 The trays are available individually and in sets.

 How many hours have you spent looking for nuts, bolts, washers and other small parts spread willy-nilly around the garage?
-Quit wasting time!
 Just drop them into this handy magnetic tray, and they’ll be there when you need them.
-The 4-1/4-in. cup holds a handful of parts, keeping them in place so they don’t get lost, and the cup itself sticks to any ferrous metal surface, even upside down.
+The 4-1/4-inch cup holds a handful of parts, keeping them in place so they don’t get lost, and the cup itself sticks to any ferrous metal surface.

 Carbide Tip Scriber

 Sure, shade-tree mechanics can stand on a peach crate to work on the truck engine.
-But if they lean a little too far over, the crate will go flying.
-That won’t happen with the TireStep 4040 from Heininger.
-We tested several brands of tire-mounted steps, and this one is tops in its class.
-It has more adjustments, a larger step and higher-quality construction, and it comes with its own storage pouch.
-Just unfold this baby (it folds flat for storage), pop it over your front tire, adjust it to the right height and hop on.
+But if they lean a little too far over, the crate goes flying.
+That won’t happen with the TireStep 4040 from Heininger, one of the most no-brainer automotive tools.
+It has more adjustments, a larger step and higher-quality construction than others, and it comes with its own storage pouch.
+Just unfold this baby, pop it over your front tire, adjust it to the right height and hop on.
 You can even use it on a rear wheel to secure loads to your roof rack.

 Hose Remover Tool